-Limerick and Clare Education and Training Board recognises that the personal development of apprentices is essential if they are to succeed in the industry.
+recognises that the personal development of apprentices is essential if they are to succeed in the industry.
 They must not only acquire knowledge but should also develop attributes, traits and competencies which will enhance their performance.

-In the teaching of all modules, teachers will be conscious of the need to develop these personal pg.
-72 attributes and to reinforce and build upon learning which takes place in a more focused way through the communications and personal development components of the programme.
+In the teaching of all modules, teachers/trainers/instructors/tutors will be conscious of the need to develop these personal attributes and to reinforce and build upon learning which takes place in a more focused way through the communications and personal development components of the programme.